allamaprabhuani/akantu2/joss/paper.md

 cohesive element insertion is also highlighted by providing the TTS when cohesive element insertions are precluded.

-When cohesive element insertion is not active, cf. \autoref{fig:tts} a, the time to solution scales well up to ~576 cores.
-The simulations are running on a newly installed machine and the impact of the network on the loss of scalability is not fully understood, the min and max measures vary a lot afer 288 cores (4 nodes).
-The scalability with insertion of cohesive elements (\autoref{fig:tts}
+When cohesive element insertion is not active, (cf. \autoref{fig:tts}
+'insertion'), the time to solution scales well up to ~576 cores.
+The simulations are running on a newly installed machine and the impact of the network on the loss of scalability is not fully understood, the min and max measures vary a lot after 288 cores (4 nodes).
+The scalability with insertion of cohesive elements (\autoref{fig:tts} 'no insertion') decreases, and starts to plateau at around 288
-b) decreases, and starts to plateau at around 288 cores: this is due to the extra communications needed to change the topology of the mesh.
+cores: this is due to the extra communications needed to change the topology of the mesh.

 # Publications
 The following publications have been made possible with Akantu: